duckietown/docs-AIDO/book/AIDO/30_baselines/20_reinforcement_learning.md

 # Reinforcement Learning {#reinforcement-learning status=draft}

-Maintainer: Florian Golemo (but I'd appreciate some help)
+Maintainer: Florian Golemo

-TODO give details about common algorithms and go through one example and how a policy can evolve over time, etc.
+TODO: give details about common algorithms and go through one example and how a policy can evolve over time, etc.